Exploring Spitalfields And Brick Lane, London

-London is not a city, rather a collection of little towns and villages patchworked together like a Gustav Klimt.
-Much the same as one of those Driver Awareness courses you get sent on in lieu of points on your license from breaking the law speeding : Nowhere else will you encounter in one space a collection of people from so many walks of life both culturally and socially.
-Well, nowhere except London.
+London is not a city, rather a collection of little towns and villages, like Spitalfields and Brick Lane, patchworked together like an American quilt.
+Nowhere other than London will you encounter in one space a collection of people from so many walks of life both culturally and socially.

-Pimlico, Chelsea and Knightsbridge you associate with wealth and class.
-Notting Hill and Primrose Hill – the rich and famous.
+The London neighbourhoods of Pimlico, Chelsea and Knightsbridge you associate with wealth and class.
+Notting Hill and Primrose Hill; the rich and famous.
 Greenwich; Royal history.
 Camden; those in need of a good bath.
-But what about one of my favourite London Neighbourhoods, Spitalfields and Brick Lane?
+But what about one of my favourite London area’s, Spitalfields and Brick Lane?

 What does this East London neighbourhood have to offer?
-What’s the story behind Brick Lane and Spitalfields?
+What’s the story behind Spitalfields and Brick Lane, London?
 And, what is worth exploring once you’ve seen the markets and tasted the curries on Brick Lane?

-Exploring Spitalfields and Brick Lane in London – A Bit Of History
+Exploring The Area – A Bit Of Spitalfields and Brick Lane History

-Before you set off exploring this quirky, unique east London neighbourhood and become confused by the minestrone soup of architecture and styles you’re about to encounter, let me give you a backstory that clears up a few questions.
+Before you set off exploring this quirky, unique east London neighbourhood and become confused by the minestrone soup of architecture and styles in Spitalfields and Brick Lane, let me give you some Brick Lane history that clears up a few questions.

 They brought with them the art of silk weaving and houses were built in Spitalfields to accommodate this new trade.
 On Fournier Street and Princelet Street off Brick Lane, you can still see some evidence of the Huguenots presence by the wooden spools which hang above the doors to commemorate the homes where the weavers lived.
 Large houses with large windows so that the French could work with natural light later into the evening plus, being out of the city centre they were exempt from certain taxes.
 Later the Irish linen workers came to find work in the area too.

-With the decline of silk as a fashion and ‘tailoring’ being more the haute couture of the day, Jewish refugees saw a gap in the market and jumped into Spitalfields in the wake of the Huguenots, drawn to the textile industry.
-From the 1880’s to the 1970’s Spitalfields was one of the largest Jewish communities in Europe with over 40 synagogues.
+With the decline of silk as a fashion and ‘tailoring’ being more the haute couture of the day, Jewish refugees saw a gap in the market and jumped into Spitalfields and Brick Lane in the wake of the Huguenots, drawn to the textile industry.
+From the 1880s to the 1970s Spitalfields was one of the largest Jewish communities in Europe with over 40 synagogues.

 By the 1970’s most of the Jews had moved on and an influx of Bangladeshi immigrants were bringing new colour and scents to a fresh community.
 Brick Lane, or Banglatown as it is affectionately known today, is where you’ll find some of the best curry houses in the country.